 They stop as soon as your heart rate returns to normal, but muscles just keep working to burn fat.
 Eat a balanced diet, drink lots of water, and take a vitamin supplement if you need to.
 Avoid fatty foods and simple carbohydrates but consume good fats from fish, chicken, avocados, and oils like flaxseed and olive.

-The best workout routines keep you motivated to come back for another day of sweating and probably pain, click here for a good example of such workout routine.
+The best workout routines keep you motivated to come back for another day of sweating and probably pain.
 If you don’t like exercise to start with, it can’t get boring.
 Boredom is your nemesis.
 Yes: there is going to be some discomfort periodically, particularly as you increase weights or make slow, small movements which create the burn you are looking for.
 Here are some tips to keep boredom at bay.

 Choose activities you enjoy.
 You do not necessarily have to select a bodybuilding-style workout to enlarge your muscle mass or ever pick up a weight.
 Try sports which automatically tax your muscles but switch back and forth from ones which rely on arms to those which do more for your legs (swimming plus running or tennis, plus soccer, if you can switch between hands).